Nutty

 • Not much else!

-Interactive Investor has an excellent score on Trustpilot, the popular reviews website.
-A massive score of 4.7 out of 5 – and that’s from over 20,000 customers.
+interactive investor has an excellent score on Trustpilot, the popular reviews website.
+An impressive 4.7 out of 5 – and that’s from over 25,800 reviews.

 Most reviews mention the awesome customer service, and resolving issues very quickly.